mdriscollic/docs/content/en/docs/Bulk Edit/_index.md

 ## Identify records for bulk edit

 The Bulk edit app provides two methods for setting criteria and identifying records for bulk edit: **Identifier** and **Query**.
 In either method, the **Record identifiers** or **Fields** available for selection are based on the **Record type**.

+**The maximum number of records allowed for bulk edit is 100,000.** If more than 100,000 records are identified, the query or list of record identifiers must be modified in order to perform the bulk edit.

 ### Identifier